Ex-iT/CDR-Player/NOTES.md

 # Notes

-These are development notes for bug or feature to be implemented.
+These are development notes for bugs or features to be implemented.

 ## TODO